kamikroft/BORIS/README.rst

 It provides also some analysis tools like time budget.
 See `all the features <http://www.boris.unito.it/pages/features.html>`_ for details.

-The upcoming version 8 contains more features: `features added in v.
+The new version 8 contains more features: `features added in v.
 8 <http://www.boris.unito.it/pages/boris_v8.html>`_.

-The `BORIS publication <https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12584>`_ has more than `900 citations in scientific publications <http://www.boris.unito.it/pages/citations.html>`_ with peer-reviewing (Scopus source).
+The `BORIS publication <https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12584>`_ has more than `1000 citations in scientific publications <http://www.boris.unito.it/pages/citations.html>`_ with peer-reviewing (Scopus source).

 See http://www.boris.unito.it